dangto439/math-util-1808/README.md

-# Welcome to Math Utility Repository ver7.6.2024
+# Welcome to Math Utility Repository ver.
+7.6.2024

 ## You will find in this repo the following stuff